Rubberverse/qor-caddy/README.md

 ## Rubberverse container images

-**Currently supported build(s)**: v0.18.1-alpine, v0.18.1-debian "Cloudberry" (rolling release), built upon v2.8.0-beta.2
+**Currently supported build(s)**: v0.19-alpine, v0.19-debian "Silvanberry" (rolling release), built upon v2.8.0-beta.2

-This repository contains Dockerfiles and helper scripts for building Caddy from source by making use of `xcaddy`.
+This repository contains Dockerfiles and helper scripts for building Caddy from source by making use of Caddy's main.go file.

 If you're interested with what our Caddy images come by default, here's a list.
 Click on the names to visit their repositories and learn more on how to use them and what not.